Build Capacity to Save Lives at Work, School and in our Communities

 Your safeTALK Trainer

 Caroline Rosta is a registered LivingWorks trainer and experienced presenter, workshop facilitator and educator.
-She has provided training in schools, universities, community organizations and businesses.
+She has provided training in a number of schools, universities, community organizations and businesses including the Canadian Mental Health Association (CMHA) and University of Western Ontario.
 Caroline is also trained in ASIST (Applied Suicide Intervention Skills Training) and, like all safeTALK trainers, she is subject to a rigorous quality control process, she participates in ongoing professional development and must facilitate a certain number of workshops each year to retain certified trainer status.

 As a Registered Psychotherapist who has first-hand experience supporting people with thoughts of suicide, Caroline is able to bring experience and insight to enrich workshop discussions.